preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/index.rst

 Panel Settings - Custom Sort
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you have selected "Custom" under "Sorted By", thes options are available:
+If you have selected "Custom" under "Sorted By", this option are available:

 .. image:: app-launch-custom-sort.png